Purnia

-Total geographical area of Purnia Urban Agglomeration is 92 km2 which is next only to Patna.
-Population density of the city is 3058 persons per km sq. making it the 4th largest city of Bihar by population.
+The total geographical area of Purnia Urban Agglomeration is 92 km2 which is next only to Patna.
+The population density of the city is 3058 persons per km sq. making it the 4th largest city of Bihar by population.
 It is nearly 315 km from Patna, as well as 171 km from Siliguri, 90 km from Bhagalpur.
-It is 640 km from Guwahati (Approx.) and 450 km from Kolkata, the capital of the adjacent state of West Bengal and the largest city in East India.
+It is 640 km from Guwahati (approximately) and 450 km from Kolkata, the capital of the adjacent state of West Bengal and the largest city in East India.
 Purnia district covers 3202.31 sq. km of the state of Bihar.
 The Indian Army, Indian Air Force, and three of five branches of India's Central Armed Police Forces – the Border Security Force (BSF), the Sashastra Seema Bal (SSB), and the Indo-Tibetan Border Police (ITBP) – have bases around the district.

 Etymology

 Several possible origins for the name Purnia have been proposed.
 The name may originate from the Sanskrit word Purna–Aranya, which means "complete jungle".
 Purnia could also be an altered form of the old name Purania, derived from the word purain or Lotus, which is said to have grown on the Kosi and Mahananda rivers.

 The city's name is also romanized as Purnea.